VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part1.md

 Once **Cast** is done, swiftly spread or stack in groups for the second attack of **Junction Shiva/Titan**.

 The Tanks have to be first and second in the enmity list for the incoming **Formless judgement**.
 Swap tanks during the cast.
-The main target will use its invulnerability while the second target will use his defensive colldown to survive, assisted by the healers.
+The main target will use its invulnerability while the second target will use his defensive cooldowns to survive, assisted by the healers.

 **Maleficium** says hi again.
 </div>